 My depression has alleviated with the help of three main things: my continued connection and hearing the rare message of nature via Tony Parsons, my practice of Tai Chi and Qi Gong - totally re-structured to the rare essence of the art over the last few years by my dear teacher, and through the use of micro dosing of Psilocybin mushrooms.

-I now teach Tai Qi and Qi Gong as my main work alongside consultations and teaching.
+I now teach Tai Qi and Qi Gong and hope to do so as my main work alongside the consultations and courses presented here.

 With thanks to Jude Claybourne for editing and re-structuring this website, and Gemma Rapkins for her inspiration to get me to teach online and her collection of testimonials and editing of this website.